shahriar-math1364/data-science-/README.md

 - **Performance**: We're proud to announce that our model achieved a Mean Absolute Error (MAE) of [YOUR_VALUE_HERE].
 This metric emphasizes our model's capability in delivering reliable and accurate used car price estimates.

 - **Deployment**: To make our solution accessible to users, we've rolled out a user-friendly web application.
 Here, users can obtain real-time price predictions by inputting relevant car details.
+Experience our prediction system in action!
+[Check out the live demo here](YOUR_LIVE_DEMO_LINK).

 ### Decoding Physical and Cognitive Impacts of Particulate Matter Concentrations at Ultra-Fine Scales